 When using clips in one's own work, the following should be considered:

-- Is your work for research or private study, criticism or review, or news reporting?
+- Is your work for research, private study, education, parody, satire, criticism, review, or news reporting?
 If so, it may be fair dealing.

 Exceptions for examinations